 Your destination today will be Belfast City, the only city in Ireland to fully experience the Industrial Revolution.
 Linen, rope making, tobacco and most famously ship building including the building of the Titanic Belfast on the Harland & Wolff shipyard were the main industries.
 The Troubles took their toll on the economic life of Belfast but the past fifteen years of peace have returned much prosperity, while the genuine friendliness of the city never left.

 Travelling North your route today will take you through County Meath & County Louth.
 On arrival in Belfast, visit the Titanic Belfast.
 The world’s largest Titanic-themed visitor attraction located on the very slipways where she was built in the heart of Belfast.
-In the afternoon enjoy a tour of Belfast City.
+In the afternoon enjoy a tour of Belfast City with a specialised step on local Belfast City Guide to see and hear all about the history of this once troubled city — including the Belfast Murals of the Loyalist Shankill Road and Nationalist Falls Road.

 This morning after breakfast, you will depart for Derry/Londonderry City.